Should I hire a debt collector or a lawyer?

 Should I hire a debt collector or a lawyer?
 Some debt collection experts recommend hiring a debt collection attorney anytime a nonpaying client owes you $5,000 or more.
 In general, as long as a debt is large enough that the cost of legal representation seems worth it to proceed to court, hiring an attorney is a good move.

-What will collection agencies settle for?
+Will debt collectors settle for 50%?
 Typically, a creditor will agree to accept 40% to 50% of the debt you owe, although it could be as much as 80%, depending on whether you’re dealing with a debt collector or the original creditor.
 In either case, your first lump-sum offer should be well below the 40% to 50% range to provide some room for negotiation.